bsafdi/NPTFit/docs/Example2_Creating_Masks.rst

 -----------------------

 If no options are specified, create mask returns an empty mask.
-In the plot here and for those below, blue represents unmasked, red masked.
+In the plot here and for those below, purple represents unmasked, yellow masked.

 .. code:: python